By: Advanced Data Systems Corporation on April 18th, 2019

 The Challenges of Revenue Cycle Management (RCM)

 The patient cost responsibility continues to grow as the high-deductible health plans (HDHPs) continue to capitalize on the insurance market, as found in Medical Economics.
 As reported, the HDHPs are becoming "a burden for both patients and healthcare organizations."
 The out-of-pocket expenses, associated with HDHPs, are causing medical practices to have increasing, uncollected debt.

-It is a relief to know that AI's advanced learning is opening up a new avenue for healthcare organizations "to optimize their revenue cycle management processes."
+It is a relief to know that artificial intelligence advanced learning is opening up a new avenue for healthcare leaders "to optimize their revenue cycle functions."
 It's all about merging workflows into "one comprehensive process."

 - Medical organizations need to have the capability "to view, manage, and address obstacles" that hinder medical billing collections.

-- Unique billing information, per payer contracts, need to be integrated for accurate coding of services rendered to increase quick invoice to payment turnaround.
+- Unique billing information, per payer contracts, needs to be integrated for accurate coding of services rendered to increase quick invoice to payment turnaround.

 - "Critical components of payer-provider relationship can be proactively streamlined for improved workflows and increased revenue."

 Two Critical Components to Increase Medical Billing Collections

 The only two ways to collect payments for services rendered is either through insurance or the patient.
 Focusing on these two critical components, today's advanced AI can help streamline your collection process.